Aadhitya-12007/Bluetooth-Enabled-Wireless-Notice-Board/README.md

 Testing Steps & Operation:

 1. Power up the circuit.
-2. The LCD will display "Wireless Notice Board Ready...".
+2. The LCD will display "Wireless Notice Board Ready".
 3. Open your smartphone's Bluetooth settings, search for HC-05, and pair using code 1234.
 4. Open the Serial Bluetooth Terminal app (available on Android).
 5. Connect to the HC-05 inside the app menu.